apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

 data as encoded VARBINARY data.
 To read HBase data in Drill, convert every column of an HBase table *from* binary to an Drill internal type.
 To write HBase or Parquet binary data, convert SQL data *to* binary data and store the data in an HBase or Parquet while creating a table as a selection (CTAS).

 CONVERT_TO also converts an SQL data type to complex types, including HBase byte arrays, JSON and Parquet arrays, and maps.
 CONVERT_FROM converts from complex types, including HBase arrays, JSON and Parquet arrays and maps to an SQL data type.

+Use the BINARY_STRING and STRING_BINARY custom Drill functions with CONVERT_TO and CONVERT_FROM to see readable results of your conversions.

 ### Conversion of Data Types Examples